Volkswagen Tiguan review

 The VW Tiguan is a popular alternative to the Skoda Yeti, with smart styling and a wide range of engines

-While it may be getting a bit long in the tooth, the Tiguan is still a top choice in the crowded SUV crossover market thanks to a wide model range, frugal engines and a decent ride.
+Despite it getting a little long in the tooth these days, the Tiguan is still a top choice in the increasingly popular crossover SUV market.
+That’s down to a smart interior, quiet engines and an expansive trim range.

 Engines, performance and drive